-You have 2 attempts for each exam.
-For 3 exams you can get a third attempt. each course is only offered once a year, this means that you do not have the possibility to attend the lecture a second time before taking the first repeat examination.
+Every examination may be repeated at maximum once.
+Exceptions to this are 2 examinations which you are permitted to repeat twice.
+The first repeat examination must be sat at the next possible examination date.
+The examination office will automatically register you for the first repeat.
+That means that you have to take that exam unless you are ill.
+Given the fact that each course is only offered once a year, this means that you do not have the possibility to attend the lecture a second time before taking the first repeat examination.
 You will have to prepare for the exam using the handout and/or the online lecture material.
 Papers, projects, reports, bachelor's or master's thesis can only be repeated once.